Should you develop a module?

 A combination of existing modules may cover the functionality you want.
 You can write a role for this type of use case.
 Check out the roles documentation.

 The functionality you want may be too large for a single module.
-If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to develop a related group of modules.
+If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to develop a new collection.

-If your use case isn’t covered by an existing module, an open PR, an action plugin, or a role, and you don’t need to create multiple modules, then you’re ready to start developing a new module.
+If your use case isn’t covered by an existing module, an action plugin, or a role, and you don’t need to create multiple modules, then you’re ready to start developing a new module.
 Choose from the topics below for next steps:

 I want to get started on a new module.